Common web application architectures

 What are layers?

 As applications grow in complexity, one way to manage that complexity is to break up the application according to its responsibilities or concerns.
-This follows the separation of concerns principle, and can help keep a growing codebase organized so that developers can easily find where certain functionality is implemented.
+This approach follows the separation of concerns principle and can help keep a growing codebase organized so that developers can easily find where certain functionality is implemented.
 Layered architecture offers a number of advantages beyond just code organization, though.

 By organizing code into layers, common low-level functionality can be reused throughout the application.
 This reuse is beneficial because it means less code needs to be written and because it can allow the application to standardize on a single implementation, following the don't repeat yourself (DRY) principle.

 With a layered architecture, applications can enforce restrictions on which layers can communicate with other layers.
-This helps to achieve encapsulation.
+This architecture helps to achieve encapsulation.
 When a layer is changed or replaced, only those layers that work with it should be impacted.
 By limiting which layers depend on which other layers, the impact of changes can be mitigated so that a single change doesn't impact the entire application.

 Layers (and encapsulation) make it much easier to replace functionality within the application.
 For example, an application might initially use its own SQL Server database for persistence, but later could choose to use a cloud-based persistence strategy, or one behind a web API.
-If the application has properly encapsulated its persistence implementation within a logical layer, that SQL Server specific layer could be replaced by a new one implementing the same public interface.
+If the application has properly encapsulated its persistence implementation within a logical layer, that SQL Server-specific layer could be replaced by a new one implementing the same public interface.

 In addition to the potential of swapping out implementations in response to future changes in requirements, application layers can also make it easier to swap out implementations for testing purposes.
 Instead of having to write tests that operate against the real data layer or UI layer of the application, these layers can be replaced at test time with fake implementations that provide known responses to requests.
-This typically makes tests much easier to write and much faster to run when compared to running tests against the application's real infrastructure.
+This approach typically makes tests much easier to write and much faster to run when compared to running tests against the application's real infrastructure.

 Logical layering is a common technique for improving the organization of code in enterprise software applications, and there are several ways in which code can be organized into layers.